MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-profile-deployment.md

 ---
-title: Troubleshoot deployment of SCEP certificate profiles to devices with Microsoft Intune | Microsoft Docs
+title: Troubleshoot deployment of SCEP certificate profiles to devices with Microsoft Intune
 description: Troubleshoot sending a SCEP certificate profile to a device with Intune. ms.date: 01/30/2020 ms.reviewer: lacranda